5 ways to improve your financial health

 Take stock of your finances with this list.

-Financial well-being is more than having a lot of money in savings or a retirement account.
+Financial wellbeing is more than having a lot of money in savings or a retirement account.
 It’s about the peace of mind you have when you know you are taking control of your personal finances.
 As you improve your financial health, your stress levels about money can start to ease.
 Perhaps you sleep better at night.
-You feel more in control of your life and the decisions you make that can affect your finances.
+You likely feel more in control of your life and the decisions you're making that can affect your finances.

 Everybody has different goals or a different view of what “success” for financial health looks like, but here are a few ways you can assess your situation and begin to make improvements.